Tener/haskore-guide/doc/wow_3.markdown

 Instead of providing a pitch value, we provide an instrument-name for drums.

-For a piano instrument, it makes sence to form a melody, or a chord.
+For a piano, it makes sense to talk about melodies and chords.
 This does not apply for most of drums.
 Give me a c chord in snares does not make sense.
-So an instrument of drum is a drum set.
-You can assign different drum instruments in this set ( assigning c on octave 1 to be snare drum ).
+So a drum instrument is in fact a drum set.
+You can put many different drums in this set ( assigning c 1 to be a snare drum, d 1 to be a triangle, etc ).

-General midi provide a default drum set, so we have a standard drum mapping table.
+General midi provides a default drum set, so we have a standard drum mapping table.

 from Sound.MIDI.General